dell/csm-docs/content/docs/deployment/helm/modules/installation/observability/deployment.md

        kubectl get secret powermax-config -n [CSI_DRIVER_NAMESPACE] -o yaml | sed 's/namespace: [CSI_DRIVER_NAMESPACE]/namespace: [CSM_NAMESPACE]/' | kubectl create -f -
        ```

-       If the CSI driver secret name is not the default `powermax-config`, please use the following command to copy configmap:
+       If the CSI driver secret name is not the default `powermax-config`, please use the following command to copy the secret:

        ```bash